 Coordination of Benefits

 You might think that being a fax/email/spreadsheet organization means your health plan is woefully out of date, but you might not be as behind as you fear.
 While AI can offer much-needed technology advantages to health plans, it isn’t capable of solving all payment integrity problems on its own.
-If a technology vendor is touting its AI capabilities, it should be more than a “black box of mystery that speaks for itself.”
+If a technology vendor is touting its AI capabilities, the solution should be more than a “black box of mystery.”
 You can and should deeply question and demand specific capabilities in regards to AI from a technology vendor.

 That said, AI is a crucial technology for health plans to adopt or expand upon within their organization.
-The mass amounts of data inherent in healthcare systems has presented a problem for the industry as a whole.
+The massive amounts of data inherent in healthcare systems have presented a problem for the industry as a whole.
 With AI, data can be mined and utilized to harvest useful insights.
-Historical data can be loaded into the system, and utilized alongside real-time data for predictive analytics.
+Historical data can be loaded into the system and utilized alongside real-time data for predictive analytics.
 Pareo® offers multiple applications for AI as part of a broader “one-source” system insight platform for health plans and payers.

-Despite IBM Watson falling short of expectation, we think AI technology will only continue to improve.
-At this stage, AI technologies may be more commonplace than you realize but the true abilities of artificial intelligence vary between technology vendors.
-The most powerful way to harness AI capabilities is when they are applied as part of a broader solution, as is the case with Pareo®.
+Despite IBM Watson falling short of expectations, AI technology will only continue to improve and the past year has proved that.
+At this stage, AI technologies may be more commonplace than you realize, but the true abilities of artificial intelligence vary between technology vendors.
+The most powerful way to harness AI capabilities is when they are applied as part of a broader solution, an advantage provided by an integrative platform like Pareo®.